Don Kjelleren, Executive Director

 Best Spot in the Berkshires: MassMoca (or more specifically Bright Ideas!)

-Favorite Activity Outside of Work: Podcasts, movies, and time with family and friends!
+Favorite Activity Outside of Work: Podcasts, movies, and time with family, friends, and my Bernedoodle pup Gus!

 Scott LaChapelle, Associate Director of External Relations